almachelouche/middleman/content/email/IN/prospect/015/ecosport_mp.md

 path='email_modules/singles/copy'
 color='''white'''

-		copy = '''Looking for a great deal in addition to GST?
-You're in luck!
-At Ford, vehicles are available with benefits for great savings, plus you can enjoy an interest rate of 8.15%. <br /><br />What are you waiting for?
-Visit your nearest Ford dealership now!*'''
+		copy = '''We have got you awesome deals with great savings in addition to the GST offer.
+You also get an additional benefit of 8.15% interest rate. <br /><br />Visit your nearest Ford dealership to avail benefits before July 31, 2017!*'''

 [[module]]
 path='email_modules/spacer/default'